groundswellaudio/swl-tuple/README.md

 # swl-tuple
 Proof of concept implementation of std::tuple, using a lambda as storage.
-The smallest (350 lines), fastest tuple implementation to compile in the Wild Web.
+The smallest (350 lines), fastest tuple implementation to compile (about 20 times faster than the standard library, between 2 and 7 times faster than [tao::tuple](https://github.com/taocpp/tuple)) in the Wild Web.

+I've written an article about it [here](https://groundswellaudio.github.io/posts/cpp_lambda_tuple/).

 ## Requirements